HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/automation/dx-oidc-automation.md

 ### Testing the OIDC login flow

-1. Open a browser and navigate to `https://<HOSTNAME>/wps/portal`
+1. Open a browser and navigate to `https://<HOSTNAME>/wps/portal`.
-1. Click **Log in**, this will re-direct you to the IdPs login screen
+1. Click **Log in**.
+This directs you to the IdPs login screen.
-1. Log in with the user credentials, and you will be re-directed to the DX home page.
+1. Log in with your user credentials.
+The DX home page appears.
 1. Navigate to `https://<HOSTNAME>/wps/myportal/Practitioner/Home` and verify that you are logged in with the correct user profile.
-1. Once logged in, also verify that you can successfully log out of DX
+1. Once logged in, verify that you can successfully log out of DX.

 ### Disabling/Uninstalling the OIDC configuration through a config engine task

 If you are having an issue with the automation enable/install script or are encountering issues with the manual configuration, you can run the disable-oidc-configuration config engine task to disable the OIDC configuration and revert to the original state.
-To do this, run the command below:
+To do this, run the following command:

 ```sh
 /opt/HCL/wp_profile/ConfigEngine/./ConfigEngine.sh -DSaveParentProperties=true -DparentProperties="/opt/HCL/wp_profile/ConfigEngine/properties/oidc-config.properties" disable-oidc-configuration
 ```

-Additionally, if any of the configuration steps in the enable-oidc-configuration fails, the uninstall script will automatically revert the newly added config changes.
+Additionally, if any of the configuration steps in the enable-oidc-configuration fails, the uninstall script automatically reverts the newly added config changes.

-### Troubleshoot
+### Troubleshooting

-You can refer to `ConfigTrace.log` resource for determining the state of server is in, it should contain the history.
+You can refer to `ConfigTrace.log` resource for determining the state the server is in.
+The `ConfigTrace.log should contain the history.
 The file should be located at `/opt/HCL/wp_profile/ConfigEngine/log/ConfigTrace.log`.
-In addition you can also refer for verifying your configuration against manual steps mentioned in [Configuring OIDC for HCL Digital Experience](../index.md).
+In addition, you can also verify your configuration against manual steps mentioned in [Configuring OIDC for HCL Digital Experience](../index.md).